-The water in the reflecting pool in front of the Abraham Lincoln Memorial in the scene where Ben and Riley are talking on the steps was digitally added later because the water was drained for maintenance at the time of filming.
-The pool was also digitally added on the movie Forrest Gump.
+The water in the reflecting pool in front of the Abraham Lincoln Memorial, in the scene where Ben (Nicolas Cage) and Riley (Justin Bartha) are talking on the steps, was digitally added later, because the water was drained for maintenance at the time of filming.
+The pool was also digitally added in Forrest Gump (1994).

 The movie suggests that something is written on the back of the Declaration of Independence.
 It is true that something is written on its back.
 The writing on the back of the Declaration of Independence reads: "Original Declaration of Independence dated 4th July 1776" and it appears on the bottom of the document, upside down.
 While no one knows for certain who wrote it, it is known that early in its life, the large parchment document (it measures 29 3/4 inches by 24 ½ inches) was rolled up for storage.
 So, it is likely that the notation was added simply as a label.

 Ben, Patrick, and John Gates were all named after founding fathers (Benjamin Franklin, Patrick Henry, and John Adams).
 Abigail Chase is a combination of Abigail Adams, wife of John Adams, and Samuel Chase, a signer of the Declaration of Independence and later an Associate Justice of the United States Supreme Court.

 When Gates is purchasing a replica Declaration of Independence in the gift shop, on the counter next to the register is a stack of books for sale.
 The book is "The Secret Architecture of our Nation's Capital" by David Ovason, and is about the Masons and the building of Washington, D.C.
 Ovason also wrote "Secret Symbols of the Dollar Bill", and U.S. currency is used as one of the clues in the film.